LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/8-lockFreeProgramming.md

 ### Queue

-The tricky part with the queue is that there are two things to watch the head and the tail which has to get moved.
-In this implementation a dummy node is used meaning that there are 3 invariants
+The tricky part of implementing a non-blocking queue is that two things need to be watched, the head and the tail.
+In the implementation below a dummy node is used.
+This then leads to there being 3 states that the tail can be in:

-- tail refers to dummy (i.e. to the same node as head) OR
+- The tail refers to the dummy i.e. to the same node as the head then the queue is empty.
-- tail refers to the last element OR
+- The tail refers to the last element.
-- tail refers to second-last element (in the middle of an update)
+- The tail refers to the second last element, which can only happen in the middle of an update.

 ```java
 public class ConcurrentQueue <E> {